Motorcycle Notes

 Maintenance

 My goal so far as maintenance goes is to be a shade-tree mechanic; someone who can do the basic maintenance items like changing the oil etc. and basic repairs needed on the road.
 I don't have the workshop or space for larger jobs (where engine components are left in pieces for a few days) and I park outside, so bigger jobs aren't the most practical for me.
-With this goal, I bought the service manual for my bike from the Motorbook Store and plan to get a decent toolkit from a place like here (supplemented with a few extra tools) and a puncture-repair kit from here.
+With this goal, I always try to buy the service manuals for my bikes from somewhere like here: the Motorbook Store and try to build up a decent toolkit and a puncture-repair kit from some places like here and here.

 Tips'n'Tricks